-Sea turtles are amazing animals that not only use their built-in GPS to find the perfect beach where they were born, but also spend all of their time swimming in search for food and a mate.
+Sea turtles are amazing animals that not only use their built-in GPS to find the perfect beach where they were born but also spend all of their time swimming in search of food and a mate.

 The beautiful photographs accompanied by informative text will teach kids about these majestic creatures while keeping them entertained with interesting facts!

-There’s a cool series of reading books out there for the kids with an interest in marine life, ocean creatures and endangered species.
-It’s called Safari Readers and it offers wild facts about animals that are sure to fuel curious young minds.
+There’s a cool series of reading books out there for kids with an interest in marine life, ocean creatures, and endangered species.
+It’s called Safari Readers, and it offers wild facts about animals that are sure to fuel curious young minds.

 Take your child on their own personal adventure through picturesque photographs as they learn something new from every page!

 Sea turtles have a fascinating life cycle.
 For thirty years, they swim the oceans searching for food before one summer night when they land on shore to lay their eggs at the very same beach where she was born.

 The lovely text offers intriguing information about how small and endangered loggerhead sea turtle lives out her days until finally deciding it is time to reproduce in this beautifully illustrated book.

 Ok, now you know a lot about sea turtles!
 Let’s keep the learning going with this awesome sea turtle printable activity pack.
 It’s got sea turtle worksheets, a word search, cut-and-paste activities, a turtle report, and more!

 Now that you’ve learned a bit about this amazing Hawaiian animal (and learned a few Hawaii facts for kids) you can help your kids a bit with this awesome sea turtle printable lap book.